jak78/infinitic-example-java-hello-world/README.md

 This repository is described in the Infinitic documentation: https://docs.infinitic.io/overview/hello-world

 ## Before running
-If needed, update credentials in infinitic.yml
+If needed, update credentials in `infinitic.yml`.

+You don't need to update `infinitic.yml` if you use a local standalone Pulsar instance.
+Run this Pulsar instance using `docker compose up`.

 ## Running services all together
 run `./gradlew run`